juicedata/juicefs/pkg/object/README.md

 - minio: MinIO
 - scs: Sina Cloud Storage

-SRC and DST should be in the following format:
+they should be specified in the following format:

 [NAME://][ACCESS_KEY:SECRET_KEY@]BUCKET[.ENDPOINT][/PREFIX]